 Socialization: A Process We Should Teach

+So good businesses intentionally teach their employees their policies and procedures.
+Yet when we bring kiddos into this world (“newborns”), we expect them to learn rules unconsciously.
 What’s more is that when people struggle through this process, we deem them to be disordered.
-HHHhhmmmmm…
+We even blame them.

 With all kids, but especially with autistic kids, you can see how well this theory is working.

 Again, I can tell you that the process of socialization was NOT unconscious for me.
-I engaged in the very conscious process of building a network of rules that I would try, with more or less success, to apply to the external world so that I could function in it.
+I engaged in the very conscious process of building a network of rules.
+Then I would try, with more or less success, to apply to the external world so that I could function in it.

 (If someone has the employee handbook on how to be a person, please send me a copy!
 I would, even as an adult, love to read it!!!)

-That is the trial and error of autism – believing you know the rules and system well enough to play in the sandbox, only to realize you don’t.
+That is the trial and error of autism.
+You believe you know the rules well enough to play in the sandbox, only to realize you don’t.

-I was wrong a lot.
-And people felt perfectly comfortable holding me accountable a topic I address further in my post, “Autism and Accountability: How to Know When To Hold an Autistic Child Accountable” and in my “Accountability Checklist” which is available in the Free Resource Library!
+I was apparently wrong a lot.
+People held me accountable without ever teaching me the right way.
+Check out my post, “Autism and Accountability: How to Know When To Hold an Autistic Child Accountable” and in my “Accountability Checklist” which is available in the FREE Resource Library!

-As with a great many things in our society, the solution seems fairly simple to me, and I have already suggested it above.
+The solution seems simple to me, and I have already suggested it above.

 We teach our kids.
 Everything.

-Because of widely accepted and deeply ingrained concepts like “socialization” that we don’t want to know or admit may need to be revisited.
+Because of widely accepted and deeply ingrained concepts like “socialization.”

-But change we must, because if we don’t apply this standard to all children, by the time we identify the ones who struggle with this “unconscious process,” it is too late and damage has been done.
+But change we must.
+By the time we identify the ones who struggle with this “unconscious process,” it is too late.
+Damage has been done.

-We tell these individuals they are wrong, we punish them, and we refuse to meet their needs and wants because we don’t understand them.
+We tell these kids they’re wrong and we punish them.
+We refuse to meet their needs and wants because we don’t understand them.

 Then we wonder why they stop talking.

-Though not the reason children become non-verbal, I personally stood quiet on many occasions for fear of a misstep.
+No, I don’t think this is the reason children become non-verbal.
+I can tell you though, I personally stood quiet on many occasions for fear of a misstep.

 The Power of Praise